sharzy720/Library_android_app/README.md

 * A book can be removed from the collection on its detail page
 * Multithreading is used to speed up retrieving book details from the internet

+## How to install

+---

+Navigate to the latest release and download the apk.
+Find where you saved the apk and tap it to begin the installation.
+When prompted press install and if a "play protect" warning pops up press install anyway.
+Once the app is installed find the app titled "Library" with a green android icon and open it to begin your book collection.

 ## How to use

 ---